Trip Summary and Itinerary Map

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-Please note that for the 01-Mar-2024 departure, a mandatory transfer package applies (USD $995 per person) as outlined below, the cost of which is included in the pricing shown:
+Please note that for all departures, a mandatory transfer package applies (USD $995 per person) as outlined below, the cost of which is included in the pricing shown:

 This includes the following: